KV152/Data-Structures-and-Algorithm/Hashing.md

    - Other hashing\
     Other hashing function for integer data type shown in wikipedia: Algebraic coding, Unique permutation hashing, Multiplicative hashing, Fibonacci hashing, Customized hash function

+### Variable-length data
+  When data values are long (or variable-length) character strings, their distribution is usually very uneven, with complicated dependencies.
+For such data, it is prudent to use a hash function that depends on all characters of the string.